Information and sources of advice for professionals supporting children and young people with identified speech, language and communication needs

 This is a guide to the typical stages of speech and language development in babies.
 Children develop language at different rates.
 However, understanding what is typical can help you identify speech and language problems early.
 This page also provides information about how to support babies' development.

-This information for families provides ideas for them to support their baby and forms part of I CAN's guide to the typical stages of speech and language development.
+This information for families provides ideas for them to support their baby and forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Children develop language at different rates and understanding what is typical and what parents and carers can do to support their baby's communication helps provide them with a great start on their journey to developing communication skills.

 Labelling and Commenting

 Using real word labels and commenting on what babies are interested in helps them to learn new words.
 Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words.
 Use these strategies in your interactions with babies you support and share with their families.

 Copying a baby's sounds and actions shows them you're interested in what they are saying and doing, encourages them to do more and shows them how conversations and communication works.
 Here NHS Lothian share ideas of what you can do to help babies; early communication skills.
 Use these strategies with the babies you work with and share these ideas with their families.

 Greater Manchester 10 Tips for Talking

 The Greater Manchester (GM) 10 Tips for Talking are ten key messages to support the development of language and communication skills for babies and young children and can be used by everyone.
 Each tip is designed to give families and anyone working with children some small suggestions that can make a big difference and help give children the best start.
 Each message is based on sound research and is delivered by children.